NervosEducationHub/EducationHubArticles/What_are_BRC20_tokens_(explainCKBot)/index.md

 ---
-title: 'What are BRC-20 Tokens?'
+title: 'What are BRC-20 Tokens?
+A Complete Guide'
 coverImage: 'images/image1.png'
 category:
 subtitle: Embarking on a journey into the heart of Bitcoin’s innovative landscape introduces us to the burgeoning world of BRC-20 tokens, a recent breakthrough that challenges our traditional perceptions of Bitcoin’s capabilities.